robclark56/RaspiBolt-Extras/RB_extra_03.md

 ![RaspiBoltDuo](images/RaspiBoltDuo.png)
 # Introduction #
 There is no reason that you can not run both mainnet & testnet lnd instances at the same time on one [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md).
-These instructions assume you have a working [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) running successfully and you can successfully switch between mainnet and testnet mode.
+These instructions assume you have a working [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) running successfully and you can successfully switch between mainnet and testnet mode as below.

 ## Switching between mainnet and testnet with normal RaspiBolt ##